 Being a non-smoker is one of the best things you can do to keep your heart healthy.
 If you’re looking to quit smoking, Quit Now has a range of resources to help.

 Heart-healthy eating doesn’t rely on you depriving yourself or feeling like you have to add all the latest ‘superfoods’ to your shopping list.
-Instead, choose a wide variety of foods with a focus on fresh fruits and vegetables, lean protein, low-fat dairy and foods rich in wholegrains, fibre, unsaturated fats and antioxidants.
+Instead, choose a wide variety of foods with a focus on fresh fruits and vegetables, lean protein, low-fat dairy and foods rich in wholegrains, unsaturated fats and antioxidants.
 For recipes and tips, visit heartfoundation.org.au/ healthy-eating.

 Eating healthily and maintaining physical activity will help you to achieve and maintain a healthy weight.
 To keep your weight in the healthy range, The Heart Foundation recommends you keep an eye on your Body Mass Index as well as your waist circumference.
 A BMI between 18 and 24 is normal and over 25 is overweight.
 For waist circumference, aim for a measurement below 94cm for men and below 80cm for women.

 High blood pressure and cholesterol levels are clinical risk factors for cardiovascular disease.
-Both can be managed with healthy lifestyle and medication if needed.
+Both can be managed with a healthy lifestyle and medication if needed.

 People who have depression, are socially isolated or do not have good social support can be at greater risk of heart disease.
 So, looking after your mental health, maintaining an active social life and staying connected to family and friends can help.
 If you need information on depression, visit Beyond Blue.